 In the back of Mama Llama’s mind, she has worried that someone somewhere will claim that llamas should not be in show biz.
 But if Como could speak, he would say he had the time of his life on the set of “Llama Cop!”
 Llamas are highly intelligent and insatiably curious.
 They need mental stimulation.
 At home, Como has acres of land to freely roam and to play with his pack mates.
 But when the weekend rolls around and it is time to take a three-hour walk, Como and his friends dash to the exit gate and hum impatiently to go on the trail.
-They love to mingle with people as much as people love to see the llamas.
+They love to mingle with people, and people cherish this very special animal encounter.

 Llamas not only like to socialize, but they also enjoy playing dress-up!
 At Christmas, Como and his pals wear reindeer antlers, and on Cinco de Mayo, the pack dons mini sombreros and serapes.
 Llamas can easily shake off costumes, but they are usually happy to dress up.
 That is why most annual llama gatherings include a llama costume contest!
 In “Llama Cop,” Como plays a detective and wears a badge and gun holster.
 As an undercover officer, he is disguised in a hat and beard.